People, especially tweens, respond to peer pressure and behave differently in a “hot state” and a “cold state.”

 Another area of practice, especially with daughters, is how to deal with unwanted advances.
 There are simple, non-violent self-defense techniques that can be used to gently but firmly push a date away.
 I also recommend some more serious rape-prevention self-defense instruction from a local martial arts school.
 Physical training in a self-defense clinic or class is also closer to hot state practice.
 When it comes to self-defense, it’s better to know it and not need it, than to need it and not know it.

-For more advice on raising tweens that you might not find in typical parenting guides, click here to see your options.
+For more advice on raising tweens that you might not find in typical parenting guides starting at under a dollar, click here to see your options.